barebox/barebox/Documentation/user/defaultenv-2.rst

 The default environment is composed from different directories during compilation::

   defaultenv/defaultenv-2-base                 -> base files
   defaultenv/defaultenv-2-dfu                  -> overlay for DFU
   defaultenv/defaultenv-2-reboot-mode          -> overlay for reboot modes
   defaultenv/defaultenv-2-menu                 -> overlay for menus
-  arch/$ARCH/boards/<board>/env       -> board specific overlay
+  arch/$ARCH/boards/<board>/defaultenv-<board> -> board specific overlay
+  $(CONFIG_DEFAULT_ENVIRONMENT_PATH)           -> config specific overlay

 The content of the above directories is applied one after another.
 If the same file exists in a later overlay, it will overwrite the preceding one.
+The board specific overlay, or overlays, could be at any path, but usually follows the form given.
+They must be added to a Makefile in ``bbenv-y`` and ``defaultenv_append_directory()`` used to add them in board init code.

 Note that not all of the above directories will necessarily be included in your default environment, it depends on your barebox